-The District continued with the second round of facility condition assessments to look for weak spots in our flood protection infrastructure.
-In 2016, structural engineering experts visited and assessed 3.75 miles of concrete channel (including some of the District’s oldest structures dating from the 1950s), 11 drop structures, 4 dams and detention basins, and 1 concrete box culvert.
+The District continued with facility condition assessments to look for weak spots in our flood protection infrastructure.
+Structural engineering experts visited and assessed concrete channels (including some of the District’s oldest structures dating from the 1950s), drop structures, and detention basins.
 Assessed facilities were located in many watersheds and many cities across the County.
 Preliminary results confirm that the District’s facilities have been well maintained, and can continue to function with continued maintenance.

 Lower Walnut Creek Restoration Project